 How do trafficking and/or child labor in tea production affect me?

 According to the U.S. Department of Labor, tea is the second most consumed beverage in the world, trailing only water.
-In the United States in 2012, 3.6 billion gallons of tea were consumed.
+In the United States, per person tea consumption was nine gallons in 2009.
+669